Fitness to Study Appendices

 - At the request of a College or Faculty Office, in the event of receipt of partial or ambiguous evidence of fitness to return.

-(e) act as a channel of communication and consultation between Education Committee, Colleges Board and specialist services on issues of Fitness to Study.
+(e) act as a channel of communication and consultation between Education Committee, the Wider Student Experience Committee, Colleges Board and specialist services on issues of Fitness to Study.